 “Hi-Hi!” another NPC, a woman this time, in light grey armor exclaimed with a cheery voice.
 She made her way towards us, slipping between the throng of busy soldiers with the grace of a lithe cat.
 “I’m the second in command, Seline.
 Level 56 Sniper.
 At your service!”

-“Wondering what a Sniper is?”
+“Wondering what a Sniper is, are you?”
 ‘Well, not really.’
-“Ha, even I was surprised when I got this choice.
-Apparently, it was because I could shoot from afar.
+“Ha, even I was surprised when I got this option.
+Apparently, it was because I could shoot from really far away.
 A Sniper is just a more specialized type of Archer.
 Care to guess from how far away I can shoot a man’s helmet off?”

 She looked expectantly in our direction.
 “Seline…” NPC Captain growled, his unspoken threat cutting through the hustle and bustle.

 “Oh!
 Duty calls.
 And yeah, don’t worry about your friend.
 My husband is leading the Rangers following her trail.
-He’ll get her soon enough, you’ll see.”
+He’ll get her soon enough, you’ll see.
+He never fails to find his prey.”
 She waved and retreated into the crowd.